OmniEVA: Embodied Versatile Planner via Task-Adaptive 3D-Grounded and Embodiment-aware Reasoning: Experimental Results

 \subsection{Embodiment-Aware Reasoning: Performance under Physical Constraints}

-\paragraph{Does task and embodiment-aware reasoning enhance success rates in real-world robotic tasks?} To assess the effectiveness of task and embodiment-aware reasoning, we evaluates the performance of models trained with or without $r^{\text{task}}$ and $r^{\text{embod}}$.
-The evaluation spans both primitive skill benchmarks (Where2Approach, Where2Fit and Where2Grasp) and downstream tasks involving physical execution, namely Mobile Placement and Mobile Pickup.
-Quantitative results are summarized in Figure~\ref{fig:ablation-te-grpo}.
+\paragraph{Effectiveness Across Diverse Embodied Tasks} We evaluate the impact of task- and embodiment-aware reasoning by comparing models trained with and without $r^{\text{task}}$ and $r^{\text{embod}}$.
+Experiments span primitive skill benchmarks (Where2Approach, Where2Fit, Where2Grasp) and downstream tasks requiring physical execution (Mobile Placement and Mobile Pickup).

-The results demonstrate that the TE-GRPO training method, which jointly optimizes the $r^{\text{task}}$ and $r^{\text{embod}}$, leads to significant performance improvements on both primitive skill benchmarks and downstream tasks.
-Specifically, Where2Approach and Where2Fit exhibit performance gains of 28.95\% and 34.28\%, respectively.
-These improvements are also directly reflected in the increased success rates of the Mobile Placement task—by 43\% in the Easy variant and 50\% in the Hard variant\footnote{The downstream task requires only a feasible solution for local motion and manipulation, whereas the benchmark demands an optimal one.
-See Appendix~\ref{Downstream Task Description} for illustrative examples.}.
-While both $r^{\text{task}}$ and $r^{\text{embod}}$ contribute individually to performance enhancement, their combination yields maximized synergistic effects.

-However, we observe that the efficacy of $r^{\text{embod}}$ diminishes when the low-level control policy suffers from performance bottlenecks.
-For instance, although TE-GRPO improves the Where2Grasp benchmark score by 26.59\%, the Mobile Pickup task exhibits only an 18.7\% improvement with $r^{\text{task}}$, and no significant gain with $r^{\text{embod}}$ alone.
-Although our framework demonstrates improved object-pointing accuracy as reflected in the benchmark metrics, the ultimate execution performance remains constrained by the generalization capacity of the grasping policy.

-\textbf{How does OmniEVA adapt to physical and embodiment constraints?} To further understand the model’s embodiment awareness, we analyze OmniEVA trained with TE-GRPO.
-Figure~\ref{fig:embodiment-aware-case-study} illustrates its reasoning process.
-OmniEVA begins by performing a task-level analysis, including scenario interpretation, commonsense spatial analysis, and textual localization of vacant areas.
-It then incorporates physical constraints—such as reachability and workspace boundaries—to refine its predictions.
-Through such embodiment-aware slow thinking processes and reward reinforcement, the final output is a placement region that satisfies all specified requirements.

-We also compare outputs from models trained with and without it for the same task, as shown in Figure~\ref{fig:embodiment-aware-comparison}.
-Results show that both models effectively identify unoccupied areas on the tabletop, indicating satisfactory task-level performance.
-However, the placement locations proposed by the model without TE-GRPO training frequently fall outside the operational range of the robotic arm or exhibit suboptimal execution efficiency.
-In contrast, OmniEVA trained with TE-GRPO consistently identifies vacant areas that are both feasible and executable, demonstrating enhanced alignment with physical and task constraints.

-\paragraph{Real World Experiments} To evaluate generalization in physical environments, we deploy the model on a wheeled dual-arm robotic platform.
-Examples of real-world executions are provided in Appendix~\ref{appendix:real-world}.
-OmniEVA demonstrates robust reasoning capabilities, effectively translating user instructions into physically executable plans.
-These results affirm the model’s ability to generalize embodiment-aware reasoning across diverse physical constraints.